 The emergency allotment is provided to households that do not ordinarily receive the maximum allowable benefit per month on SNAP.

-Those households already near or at the maximum benefit level will receive a supplemental payment of at least $95.
+Households already near or at the maximum benefit level — $939 for a household of four (starting October 1, 2022)— will receive a supplemental payment of at least $95.

 The biggest factor when determining if you are eligible for food stamp benefits is your household income.

 Each year, the USDA is responsible for setting the Income Eligibility Standards for SNAP.
 These standards are then used to perform an income test on all households that apply for food stamp benefits.